IS Decisions logo

 With some of the access control and monitoring features of UserLock, system administrators can guide end-users, both employees and contractors, to make sure that organizational policies are being followed through activity restrictions and notifications.

-Examples of how UserLock technology can help enforce certain organizational policies
+Examples of how UserLock can help enforce organizational policies

 • Least privileged policy